Metzengerstein: Analysis

 Though not explicitly stated, it is implied that the horse is really Berlifitzing.
 The first paragraph of the story references metempsychosis, the belief that the soul of a person is transferred to another living being upon death.
 Other evidence is the tapestry, the lack of a history or recognition in the horse and, certainly, the prophecy referencing the immortality of the Berlifitzings.
-The story can be read as an allegory, a warning that a human soul can be overtaken by the evil it has created, though Poe himself does not suggest such a moral.
-Such evil can be created by a person's hatred and pride.
+The story can be read as an allegory, a warning that a human soul can be overtaken by the evil it has created.
+Such evil may be interpreted as having been created by a person's hatred and pride.

 Poe imitates many traditional "Germanic" elements in this tale.
 The most obvious example is the gloomy old castle, typical of Gothic fiction.
 The story also includes typical Gothic themes, which scholar Dawn Sova refers to as "hints at secret obsessions and sins, foreboding prophecies, family rivalry".
 These Gothic conventions had been a staple of popular fiction in Europe and the United States for several decades by the time Poe utilized them.
 Considering the subtitle, "A Tale in Imitation of the German", critics and scholars disagree if Poe may have, in fact, intended the story as a satire or burlesque of the genre, purposely exaggerating the elements of the Gothic to be humorous.
 Other evidence is that all of the other three stories Poe published in 1832 ("The Duc de l'Omelette", "A Tale of Jerusalem", and "Bon-Bon") are comic tales written, as Poe said, "intended for half banter, half satire".
 The story also uses irony as a form of humor: Despite the family's prophecy that "the mortality of Metzengerstein shall triumph over the immortality of Berlifitzing", the opposite occurs.
 The suggestion that "Metzengerstein" is purposefully written as a satire has been disputed, especially because of Poe's revisions throughout its many republications where he removed some of the more exaggerated material.